changlinli/parse-job-schedule/README.md

 on this repository after `git clone`ing it and then running `pip install -r requirements.txt` within the highest directory level of the repository.

+Other than the requirements listed in `requirements.txt` it is also worth noting that this script was developed using Python 3.3.
+It _may_ work on recent versions of Python 2.x (i.e. various versions of 2.7) and should work on other versions of Python 3.x.

 Why make this?
 --------------